Kouba, Joann M.

 Ph.D. , Texas A&M University, 2001

-Dr. Kouba was born and raised in Bellevue, Nebraska (south of Omaha).
-She entered Northeast Missouri State University (now formally named truman State University) in 1989, majoring in Animal Science with an Equine emphasis.
-Following graduation, she began her graduate career in animal physiology at Clemson University in Clemson, South Carolina in the fall of 1993.
-While at Clemson, she was actively involved in their undergraduate teaching program, and had responsibility for teaching two popular equine courses.
-Her thesis focused on the use of Domperidone to treat pregnant mares grazing endophyte-infected tall fescue.
-After completing her M.S. in 1995, she moved to Texas and started on her Ph.D. in equine reproductive physiology at Texas A&M University in the spring of 1996.
+Dr. Kouba was born and raised in Bellevue, Nebraska.
+She entered Northeast Missouri State University in 1989, majoring in Animal Science with an Equine emphasis.
+Following graduation, she began her graduate career in Animal Physiology at Clemson University in Clemson, South Carolina.
+While at Clemson, she was actively involved in their undergraduate teaching program and her thesis focused on the use of Domperidone to treat pregnant mares grazing endophyte-infected tall fescue.
+She then moved to Texas and started on her Ph.D. in Equine Reproductive Physiology at Texas A&M University.
 While at A&M, Dr. Kouba was also heavily involved in their undergraduate program, teaching courses in horse training, horsemanship, reproduction and management, as well as the introductory animal science labs.
 Her dissertation dealt with the control of prolactin secretion in the pregnant mare, and the interaction between various reproductive hormones and endogenous opioids.